AlexanderRichert-NOAA/ci-gemini-code-review/README.md

 3. You may need to reload the page to see the new workflow instance.
 Click on it, and when it is complete, find the URL proceeding "Artifact download URL:" at the bottom to download the code reviews.

-### Option 2: pull_request trigger: same repo
+### Option 2: `pull_request` trigger: same repo
 1. Add the above workflow (code-review.yml) to some branch of your repository.
-Typically this will be a repo owned by NOAA-EMC (not a fork).
+Typically this will be a repo owned by NOAA-EMC (this does not work from a fork branch).

+2. Create a uniquely named secret (ALEX_GH_API_KEY) in your repository.

-2. As long as code-review.yml is present in the target branch of a GitHub pull request (i.e., the branch containing the modified code to be merged), it should automatically run and post a comment to the PR containing a link to the workflow artifact.
+3. As long as code-review.yml is present in the target branch of a GitHub pull request (i.e., the branch containing the modified code to be merged), it should automatically run and post a comment to the PR containing a link to the workflow artifact.

+> [!NOTE]
+> In a repository with multiple contributors who each have their own API keys/secrets, you will need to assign the appropriate secret to the appropriate environment variable, for example, `GH_API_KEY: ${{ secrets.ALEX_GH_API_KEY }}`.
+Those modifications can either be reverted prior to merging the pull request, or can be left in place for the next user to modify as needed.

-### Option 3: pull_request_target trigger: fork to upstream
+### Option 3: `pull_request_target` trigger: fork to upstream
 1. Add the above workflow (code-review.yml) to the *default* branch ("develop" "main" etc.) of your upstream repository (i.e., owned by NOAA-EMC).
 It must be merged into that branch before it can be used.

 2. Create a pull request targeting the default branch ("develop" "main" etc.) and this action should automatically run and post a comment to the PR containing a link to the workflow artifact.

+> [!WARNING]
-**Note** When using a `pull_request_target` workflow event, the workflow will have access to the target repo's secrets.
+>  When using a `pull_request_target` workflow event, the workflow will have access to the target repo's secrets.
 Be sure that when you open a pull request whose base repository has one or more workflows containing the `pull_request_target` trigger, it is a repository that you trust to not steal or abuse your secrets.